StefFriend/Text-to-music-to-text-to-music/docs/index.md

 Your browser does not support the audio element.
 </audio>
 #### Prompt 1 - Vocals Iteration 7
+a live performance of a traditional song and it consists of a punchy snare hits, shimmering cymbals and wooden percussion. soulful and the recording is noisy.
+The song is an instrumental. fast with a bagpipes playing a rhythmic melody.
+The song is spirited and highly engaging.
+The audio quality is average and poor.
 [Go to Prompt 1](#prompt1)

 ![Vocals 7 Waveform](iterations1/vocals_7_waveform_spectrogram.png)